nicolenowicki/Shopify-Mobile-Developer-Challenge-Winter-2020/README.md

 ## Goal
 Create a memory matching game using the JSON endpoint provided.
 ## Implementation
 To implement the matching game, Swift's SpriteKit framework was utilized.
 This implementation features the use of SKPhysicsBody to produce an animation at the end of the game.

+Note: Thought I would have some fun and make this winter themed for my winter 2020 application :)
 ## How to Play
 There are three levels implemented:
 - Easy, match 10 pairs to win